jouryABDULLAH/jouryABDULLAH/README.md

 - 👋 Hi, I’m @jouryABDULLAH
-- 👀 I’m interested in web development
+- 👀 I’m interested in AI, ML, and web development
-- 🌱 I’m currently learning React
 - 📫 How to reach me: jooriabduallah1@gmail.com

 <!---